 It was a pretty dramatic stock market crash, one of the most severe in history.
 For example, the Dow lost 6,400 points in only four days (26%).
 In a like manner, the unemployment rates in the US reached over 20%.

 The companies that worked in the petroleum sector witnessed the biggest market value losses.
 Over 60% within a day!

 On the other hand, it was also one of the shortest crashes and certain industries flourished.

 What percentage did the stock market drop in 2008?

-From September to October 2008, the Dow fell by 3,600 points, which was the largest point loss in history.
+In short, from September to October 2008, the Dow fell by 3,600 points, which was the largest point loss in history.

 Why is the stock market crashing?

-Will the stock market recover in 2020?
+Did the stock market recover in 2020?